dariok/wdbplus/README.md

 Set the name for the instance and other settings in `edoc/config.xml`.

 ## Creating and uploading projects
-While many different ways of putting data into the application are possible, the stanard way is to have one collection under data for each project.
-It is possible to create an ninitial setup using `admin/admin.html`.
+While many different ways of putting data into the application are possible, the standard way is to have one collection under data for each project.
+It is possible to create an initial setup using `admin/admin.html`.
 The following describes a manual installation and assumes that you work with a standard setup, i.e. have installed the app into `/db/apps/edoc` and want to put your projects into `/db/apps/edoc/data/*`.

 1. create `wdbmeta.xml` in that collection, either by copying, pasting and editing the example or by using